-We introduce \Metp{\mcT}, a System F-style core calculus with modal effect types parameterised by an \emph{effect theory} $\mcT$.
-The effect theory is our main extension to \Met~\citep{TangWDHLL25}.
-An effect theory, inspired by prior work on abstracting row and effect types~\citep{rose,HubersM23,YoshiokaSI24}, defines the structure of effect collections. \Met hardwires the underlying effect theory to scoped rows~\citep{Leijen05}.
-In contrast, \Metp{\mcT} allows us to smoothly account for the different treatments of effect collections adopted by different effect systems, such as sets~\citep{bauer13,BrachthauserSLB22}, simple rows~\citep{rose}, and scoped rows~\citep{Leijen05,koka,frank}.
-Parameterising by the effect theory enables us to separate the bureaucracy of managing effect collections from our main concern which is how to use modalities to encode different effect tracking mechanisms.
+We introduce \Metp{\mcT}, a System F-style core calculus with modal effect types parameterised by an \emph{effect structure} $\mcT$.
+The effect structure is our main extension to \Met~\citep{TangWDHLL25}.
+An effect structure, inspired by prior work on abstracting row and effect types~\citep{rose,HubersM23,YoshiokaSI24}, defines the structure of effect collections. \Met hardwires the underlying effect structure to scoped rows~\citep{Leijen05}.
+In contrast, \Metp{\mcT} allows us to smoothly account for the different treatments of effect collections adopted by different effect systems, such as sets~\citep{BauerP13,BrachthauserSLB22}, simple rows~\citep{rose}, and scoped rows~\citep{Leijen05,koka,frank}.
+Parameterising by the effect structure enables us to separate the bureaucracy of managing effect collections from our main concern which is how to use modalities to encode different effect tracking mechanisms.

 \Metp{\mcT} has two further extensions to \Met.
 The first extension is \emph{modality-parameterised handlers}.
 This is a natural generalisation of effect handlers to be parameterised by a modality which is used to wrap continuations.
 This extension is crucial for the encodings of \Feps and \SystemC as we will see in \Cref{sec:overview-handlers}.
 The second extension is \emph{local labels}, a minimal extension which allows us to dynamically generate operation labels~\citep{VilhenaP23}.
 This extension is crucial for encoding {named handlers}~\citep{BiernackiPPS20,ZhangM19,BrachthauserSO20} (also called lexically-scoped handlers) as adopted in some languages, especially those with capability-based effect systems like \Effekt.